 (1) A camping ground is to have at least one trough for the washing of utensils used for cooking and eating for each 20 camp sites, unless otherwise approved for a nature based park.

-(2) There is to be at least one washing up trough within 90 metres of each camping site, unless otherwise approved for a nature based park.
+(2) There is to be at least one washing up trough within 90 m of each camping site, unless otherwise approved for a nature based park.

 (3) Each trough is to be of stainless steel and to have —